lianbingqi/Automated-Essay-Scoring-using-LGBM-BERT/README.md

     - **LightGBM:** Utilized for its speed and efficiency, particularly in handling the structured features derived from text vectorization.
     - **Ensemble of Machine Learning Models:** A combination of traditional models (e.g., Random Forest, AdaBoost) was trained alongside DeBERTa and LGBM to create a robust ensemble, potentially improving generalization and reducing overfitting.

-* Hyperparameter Tuning & Model Optimization:

-  - The project included rigorous hyperparameter tuning using GridSearchCV and RandomizedSearchCV to optimize model parameters.
-This was crucial for enhancing the predictive power of the models and ensuring they performed well on unseen data.

 * Evaluation and Performance:

   - After training, the models were evaluated using appropriate metrics (e.g., accuracy, F1-score) to ensure they met the competition’s requirements.
 The ensemble approach, along with the advanced NLP techniques employed, culminated in the project achieving a Bronze medal in the competition, placing it in the top tier of submissions.